This page provides you and your family with information to address any immediate questions you may have about being admitted to Cransley Hospice.

 There is a comfortable lounge for you and your family to spend time together and a garden situated at the rear of the Hospice which provides a calm and peaceful for patients and families to sit.

 You will be provided with your own television and radio.
-We also provide headphones enabling you to enjoy your favourite programmes whilst keeping the environment peaceful for other patients.
+The Hospice also provide headphones enabling you to enjoy your favourite programmes whilst keeping the environment peaceful for other patients.

 Wi -fi is provided free of charge for patients.

 Patients may use their own mobile phones.
-We ask would ask you to be mindful of others and would ask that mobiles are kept on silent.
+They would ask you to be mindful of others and would ask that mobiles are kept on silent.